What New Normal?

 Of course bills must be paid.
 But for many in the developed world, this is more a threat to ‘lifestyle’ than life.
 Such people will despair at the demise of the industrial era and thus the demise of synthetic certainty, though they won’t necessarily use these constructs in their thinking.
 As the industrial era draws to a close, many businesses have chosen to block out the reality that we are amid a tectonic economic shift.
-Covid-19 might be considered the unofficial closing ceremony for the industrial era.
+Covid-19 might be considered the unofficial closing ceremony for the industrial era / opening ceremony for the ageof disruption.
 For such businesses, transformation (digital / business) was not for them, a costly pursuit for other unfortunate organisations.
 As they are now discovering, it is simply not possible to cost cut your way out of a tailspin.
 Their sclerotic business models were never going to cope with something as unexpected as covid-19.
 It is analogous to an autumnal wind signalling the end of the season by dealing with both dead and dying leaves.
 The impact of covid-19 is not just biological.

 But covid-19 is just one of many other forces bearing down upon us.
 The exponential growth of new technologies for example is having a profound impact on business and society.
 Throw in biotech and the future looks very unpredictable.
 Again, these are just a subset of all the forces at play.